 The Time to Act is Now

-The Climate Impact Asia Fund (CIAF) is managed in partnership with Milltrust International and WWF-Hong Kong who serves as the environmental consultant to the fund and is a key member of the Investment Committee, monitoring the fund’s climate objectives, providing environmental expertise and deep knowledge on climate policies, and providing access to a global network of contacts from academia, industry, government, and civil society to enhance the fund’s impact.
+Mlltrust’s Climate Impact Asia Investments are managed in partnership with WWF-Hong Kong who serves as the environmental consultant and is a key member of the Investment Committee, monitoring the investment’s climate objectives, providing environmental expertise and deep knowledge on climate policies, and providing access to a global network of contacts from academia, industry, government, and civil society to enhance our investment impact.

 Renewable energy capacity in Asia continues to grow steadily, in particular in China and India.
 China’s renewable generation capacity grew from 480 GW in 2015 to just under 700 GW in 2018.